Updated-NoCheatPlus/Docs/Settings/Checks/[Moving]-Survivalfly.md

 * `vFrict_Climb`: Friction with velocity on climbable (e.g.: being hit while climbing a ladder)
 * `vWeb/Bush`: The player went beyond our vertical speed limits for web-like blocks (includes bushes as well)
 * `MaxPhase`: Indicates a too high jump or step phase for this move.
+* `Itemreset`: The reset workaround has been applied.

 **Notes**
 * If you alter the actions in the configuration to not always cancel, you might be allowing glide-like cheats.
 Issues with horizontal speed are easier to work a around by configuration, than issues with the vertical part of a move.
 * A powerful tool for issues with moving is provided with the _on-the-fly debug logging feature_, significantly improving the odds for a quick fix: https://github.com/NoCheatPlus/Docs/wiki/Debugging#on-the-fly-debug-output-for-individual-players
 * Hover is a sub-check of SurvivalFly which prevents players from hovering around in mid-air.
 * The _leniency/freeze_ settings mainly aim at configurations that don't cancel for low violation levels.
 With the freezing option, cheaters can't create repeated small violations as easily.
-* The LostGround workarounds check if touching the ground was lost (because the client did not send, or the server did not put it through) [This is due to a Minecraft bug](https://bugs.mojang.com/browse/MC-90024).
+* The `LostGround` workarounds check if touching the ground was lost (because the client did not send, or the server did not put it through) [This is due to a Minecraft bug](https://bugs.mojang.com/browse/MC-90024)
-* The LostSprint workaround allows for smoother transitions between sprinting/walking.
+* The `LostSprint` workaround allows for smoother transitions between sprinting/walking.
 It checks if the player is still (legitimately) moving at sprinting speed even though the server has caused their sprinting status to expire (lag/latency)
-* The hAcc subcheck acts as a sort of last line of defense against speed hacks, in case all other methods get bypassed, so it's not recommended to disable.
+* The `hAcc` subcheck acts as a sort of last line of defense against speed hacks, in case all other method get bypassed, so it's not recommended to disable.
+* Around MC 1.8.x/1.13.x the server would sometimes desync the player when using items, making them look like as if they were using noslowdown cheats (e.g.: the player is blocking server-side but not client-side).
+The itemsreset workaround will attempt to mitigate this by refreshing the player's item after failing our noslow detection.

 **Related**
 * [Active](https://github.com/Updated-NoCheatPlus/Docs/blob/master/Settings/General.md#active)